geoanalytic/geoanalytic.github.io/_posts/2018-04-24-a-reference-server-for-geopaparazzi-cloud-profiles.md

     └── wfs_vienna_db_3857.sqlite
 ```

 You can inspect the `profiles_demo.json` file to see how everything is referenced.
 We have a few options for getting this data on our server.
-Using the Django admin interface at http://127.0.0.1:8000/admin we could manually upload each file and fill in the appropriate metadata fields, but this is unneccessary.
+Using the Django admin interface at http://127.0.0.1:8000/admin we could manually upload each file and fill in the appropriate metadata fields, but this is unnecessary.
 The quick way is to use the RESTful endpoints noted above.
 This can be done from the command line using [Curl](https://curl.haxx.se/download.html) or [Httpie](https://httpie.org/).
 The `load_local.sh` script can be used to load our data using Httpie.
 Edit the file and replace the user:password parts with the superuser name and password you created earlier:

 ```
 $ cd data/demo